 Renting ebikes instead of traditional bikes could offer you a competitive advantage, depending on your region and your market.
 If you’re based in a city, you’ve surely seen the increase in the use of electric scooters, segways, and electric bikes by locals and tourists alike.
 If you’re based along a popular cycling route, you might have seen electric mountain bikes popping up more frequently.
 Their popularity is only predicted to increase, so an ebike rental business comes with a lot of potential for future growth.

 Ebikes open up a wider range of the market share for cycling activities as the physical requirements of a traditional bike can be lowered with electric-powered assistance.
 Baby Boomers, and the older market in general, can be tempted to rent ebikes as they eliminate the physical challenge associated with traditional pedal-powered bikes.

 Ebikes are also fun and different.
 While most of your potential customers will likely have ridden a bike at some point, there are fewer ebike owners out there.
 Tourists, in particular, like to try new things while on vacation.
-Offering ebikes in a tourism-centred market can be hugely beneficial for the unique fun factor.
+Offering ebikes in a tourism-centered market can be hugely beneficial for the unique fun factor.

 Ebikes can also be used to cover longer distances more quickly, which can benefit tourists trying to cover more ground in shorter timeframes.
 Think of day-trippers on limited time who want to see it all.

 Finally, ebikes can be ideal for guided tours, since they can reduce the issue of pacing and folks struggling to keep up.
 Electric-powered bikes can keep the whole group together more easily, providing a tour option that’s more reliable and approachable for a range of people with diverse physical capabilities.

 An important consideration when starting an ebike rental business is your local laws regarding electric-powered vehicles.
 Cities, regions, and countries all have different regulations that you’ll want to look into to ensure you meet any and all requirements.